Serve God and Others as a Ridgecrest Volunteer

 Our mission is impacting lives for God’s glory through purposeful hospitality.
 Ridgecrest invites you to prayerfully consider investing a small portion of your life to this highly effective and impactful ministry.

-If you would like to apply to volunteer at Ridgecrest, please click here to begin your application process.
-Thank you!
+If you would like to apply to volunteer at Ridgecrest, click the blue button below!

 - An authentic and growing relationship with Jesus Christ